437th Fighter-Interceptor Squadron: Cold War Air Defense

-The squadron was reactivated in November 1952 as an Air Defense Command (ADC) interceptor squadron at Otis Air Force Base, Massachusetts with Lockheed F-94C Starfires.
+The squadron was activated in November 1952 as an Air Defense Command (ADC) interceptor squadron at Otis Air Force Base, Massachusetts with Lockheed F-94C Starfires.
 The F-94C was the first model of the Starfire to be entirely armed with FFAR rockets, eliminating the cannon armament of earlier models.
 It was the first operational F-94C unit.
 By June 1955, The squadron had replaced its Starfires with Northrop F-89D Scorpions.

 In August 1955 ADC implemented Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 As a result, the squadron was transferred on paper to Oxnard Air Force Base, California, where it assumed the personnel and F-94C aircraft of the 354th Fighter-Interceptor Squadron and rejoined its World War II headquarters, the 414th Fighter Group.
 By the start of April 1956 it again transitioned into F-89Ds, adding F-89Hs in July.
 The H model was armed with GAR-1 Falcons in addition to the unguided FFAR rockets.
 In spring 1958, it replaced its F-89Hs with F-89Js, which were equipped with the MB-1 Genie with a nuclear warhead.
 Nuclear armed Scorpions were only placed on thirty-minute “standby alert” in addition to the unit’s requirement to maintain aircraft on five minute alert armed with conventional weapons.

-In January 1960 the squadron was re-equipped with new McDonnell F-101B Voodoo supersonic interceptor, and the F-101F operational and conversion trainer.
+In January 1960 the squadron was equipped with new McDonnell F-101B Voodoo supersonic interceptor, and the F-101F operational and conversion trainer.
 The two-seat trainer version was equipped with dual controls, but carried the same armament as the F-101B and were fully combat-capable.
 In February 1962, ADC increased the alert requirement for its units.
 In addition to the two aircraft each squadron had been maintaining on five minute alert, one third of the unit’s aircraft were placed on fifteen minute alert.